Kansas City massacre: Death of Miller

 On November 29, 1933, during the FBI's search for Miller, his mutilated naked body was found in a ditch on the outskirts of Detroit, Michigan.
 He had apparently been killed as a result of a run-in with a criminal gang in New Jersey.
 Several authors, including Jay Robert Nash, have used Miller's death to argue that the Massacre was not a rescue attempt, but a syndicate hit meant to silence Frank Nash, who had extensive underworld connections.

 Arrest of Richetti

 Richetti and Floyd were involved in an automobile accident in Wellsville, Ohio, on October 20, 1934, in which the automobile that Floyd was driving crashed into a telephone pole.
 Police Chief J. H. Fultz went out to investigate and a shootout took place with Floyd and Richetti.
 Chief Fultz apprehended Richetti after Richetti had emptied his gun at the officer.
 Floyd escaped, but the Police Chief thought Floyd might have been wounded.

-Adam Richetti, following his apprehension, was returned to Kansas City.
+Adam Richetti was returned to Kansas City.
 He was tried for the murders in the Kansas City Massacre and was convicted on June 17, 1935, approximately two years after the massacre.
 He was sentenced to death.
 Following appeals and resentencing, he was executed on October 7, 1938.